Queens Things To Do This Weekend

 Queens Farmers Markets

-Click the link below to see a listing of the Queens Farmers Markets 2013 including links to maps.
-Click the other link below for a listing of the Queens Street Fairs schedule of 2013 including dates and maps showing their locations.
+Click the link below to see a listing of the Queens Farmers Markets operating during the 2016 season including links to maps.
+Click the other link below for a rolling update of Queens Street Fairs schedule of 2016 through the end of the year, including dates and maps showing their locations.

 Click here for our updated posting of Queens Street Fairs - Queens NY.
 Click here for a listing of the Queens Farmers Markets.
 You will always find both street fairs and farmers markets for the current month in the Queens Events section of the site [see top tool bar for button / link].
 Click here to view the map of the Jamaica farmers market.

 Currently Full Employment, Low Interest Rates, Low Inflation But Possible International Shocks

 We took a look into the crystal ball over the holiday break to see what may lie ahead for the NYC economy in the coming year.
 We studied the stats and facts put out by many of the national data producers at the Bureau of Labor Statistics, the Federal Reserve, the Treasury Department and the AIE.
 What follows is a brief summary of some of the statistics we gathered on the global, national and New York City economy including unemployment statistics by borough for 2015.

 U.S. & NYC Economy Near / At Full Employment